Glenn Hegar

 Grade A

-A state agency shall assign an “A” when it determines that the vendor significantly exceeded the requirements of the purchase order or contract to the state's benefit, that any problems with the purchase order or contract were minor and that corrective actions taken by the vendor to address such problems were highly effective.
+An “A” is assigned when it has been determined that the vendor significantly exceeded the requirements of the purchase order or contract to the state's benefit, that any problems with the purchase order or contract were minor and that corrective actions taken by the vendor to address such problems were highly effective.
 If the best-value standard was used to award the purchase order or contract, an “A” means that the vendor satisfied that standard.

 Grade B

-A state agency shall assign a “B” when it determines that the vendor exceeded some requirements of the purchase order or contract to the state's benefit, that any problems with the purchase order or contract were minor and that corrective actions taken by the vendor to address such problems were effective.
+A “B” is assigned when it has been determined that the vendor exceeded some requirements of the purchase order or contract to the state's benefit, that any problems with the purchase order or contract were minor and that corrective actions taken by the vendor to address such problems were effective.
 If the best-value standard was used to award the purchase order or contract, a “B” means that the vendor satisfied that standard.

 Grade C

-A state agency shall assign a “C” when it determines that the vendor met the requirements of the purchase order or contract and that corrective actions taken by the vendor to address minor problems were satisfactory.
+A “C” is assigned when it has been determined that the vendor met the requirements of the purchase order or contract and that corrective actions taken by the vendor to address minor problems were satisfactory.
 If the best-value standard was used to award the purchase order or contract, a “C” means that the vendor satisfied that standard but that the vendor's performance did not merit an “A” or “B.”

 Grade D

-A state agency shall assign a “D” when it determines that the vendor did not meet some of the requirements of the purchase order or contract, that problems with the purchase order or contract were serious and that corrective actions taken by the vendor to address such problems were only marginally effective or not fully implemented.
+A “D” is assigned when it has been determined that the vendor did not meet some of the requirements of the purchase order or contract, that problems with the purchase order or contract were serious and that corrective actions taken by the vendor to address such problems were only marginally effective or not fully implemented.
 If the best-value standard was used to award the purchase order or contract, a “D” means that the vendor did not satisfy that standard.

 Grade F

-A state agency shall assign an “F” when it determines that the vendor did not meet the requirements of the purchase order or contract, that problems with the purchase order or contract were serious and that corrective actions taken by the vendor to address such problems were ineffective.
+An “F” is assigned when it has been determined that the vendor did not meet the requirements of the purchase order or contract, that problems with the purchase order or contract were serious and that corrective actions taken by the vendor to address such problems were ineffective.
 If the best-value standard was used to award the purchase order or contract, an “F” means that the vendor did not satisfy that standard.

 Questions?